mnakao/ODP/README.md

 This rule holds for all groups.

 The elements in lins 7-24 of the adjacency matrix can be calculated from those in lines 1-6.
-Thus, the new `adjacency matrix'` is used with the deficit in the adjacency matrix removed.
+Thus, the new `adjacency matrix'`, in which the red part of `adjacency matrix` is deleted, is used.
 The size of the `adjacency matrix'` is `int adjacency[nodes/symmetries][degree]`.

 ### Grid graph